omundy/learn-javascript/topics/data-structures/data-structures.md

 ## Multi-Dimensional Arrays

-You can also store objects and other complex types.
+Arrays can also store objects and other complex types.

 ```js
 // array of date objects